Hadayxinchao/Hadayxinchao/README.md

 </div>

-- 🔭 Ruby on Rails Junior Web Developer in Adamo Software as a Backend Developer.
+- 🔭 Junior Ruby on Rails Web Developer in Adamo Software.
 - 🌱 I’m passionate about Web Development and Artificial Intelligence.
 - 📝 I’m aiming to gain more knowledge and experience.
 - ⚡ Fun fact: I read books, play games, and badminton, and sleep with my cat!